England name unchanged squad for South Africa Test series decider

 Joe Root (Yorkshire)

-You can watch the third Test between England and South Africa live on Sky Sports from September 8.
+Watch the third Test between England and South Africa, at The Kia Oval, live on Sky Sports from Thursday, September 8.